 The nine steps

-There are just nine simple steps IT organizations need to consider in order to achieve smooth and efficient container and VM migration.
+There are just nine important considerations IT organizations need to consider in order to achieve smooth and efficient container and VM migration.

 1. Hot or cold migration?